AaltoSciComp/scicomp-docs/news/garage.rst

 -  Location: See below.
 Common locations:  T4_ and A106_ (CS building, by entrance around back of T2), A237_ (CS building, by main coffee room on 2nd floor A wing) and B121_ (CS building).
+-  We are piloting also a data & science garage at NBE every first wednesday of the month, room F336 13:00.
+NBE garage will also cover issues related to working with personal data, research ethics, best practices in biomedical research.

 .. _U121a: http://usefulaaltomap.fi/#!/select/main-U121a
 .. _U121b: http://usefulaaltomap.fi/#!/select/main-U121b